cmadland/teaching/pages/02.edci335/07.week-4/04.assessment/section.md

 ### Interactive Learning Resource

 You have all received feedback on your *Interactive Learning Resource* and your first draft is due at the end of this week (June 9).
 As you work on your draft, make sure you incorporate my feedback from your blueprint.
 I encourage you to help each other out with suggestions and tips on strategies and tech tools.

-Make sure you are citing your sources.
-It doesn't matter which format you use, just make sure you acknowledge the source of your ideas.
+Make sure you cite your sources.
+It doesn't matter which format you use, just pick one and be consistent.
+Citing your sources is the way to acknowledge the source of your ideas and say thank you.
 If you have questions about whether or how to cite, *please let me know!* I will always help you.

 # Week 4 Checklist
 Here is a list of things you should have completed this week: